 - His staff comforts me

-I can’t wait to see the next flock of sheep along the roadway, or nestled among the Aspens…or even a little lamb at the zoo.
-I’ll look more closely, listen more intently, and pay attention to the differences of vocal sounds.
+I can’t wait to see the next flock of sheep along the roadway or nestled among the Aspens…or even a little lamb at the zoo.
+I’ll look more closely, listen more intently, and pay attention to the differences in vocal sounds.
 How about you…have you ever really studied the sheep you have seen or heard?
 It would be interesting to hear what you discovered that you didn’t know before.